 Once your trigger and action get successfully configured, click on the Save Changes button to save your journey.
-Then, click the Start Journey button to execute the journey.
+Then, click the Save & Start button to execute the journey.

 To know precisely, let's send two emails with the subject Desktop issue and Error: platform malfunction, respectively.

 Whenever a new email is received via Gmail, the Gmail trigger will get activated and pass the data to the If Condition block.
 Now, in this block, the journey will further execute under the following two cases:

 The subject of the received email will be checked whether it contains the keyword issue or not.
 In the case of Desktop issue email, the If Condition is not satisfied and the journey execution will directly jump to Google Tasks- Create task action, skipping Stop Journey under the If Condition block, and a new task for an issue will be created in Google Tasks.

 To properly see the journey execution, go to the History tab in the automation builder and click on the recently executed journey.
 Scroll down to see the actions that got executed:

-In the If Condition block, the statement If Desktop issue
+In the If Condition block, the statement If Product issue

-In the case of Error: platform malfunction email, the subject does not contain the keyword issue.
-So the If Condition gets satisfied, and the execution goes to Stop Journey thereby, terminating journey execution.
+In the case of an email with Declaration as the subject, it does not contain the keyword issue in the subject line.
+So If Condition gets satisfied and the execution goes to Stop Journey thereby terminating journey execution.
 The Google Tasks action gets ignored, resulting in no ticket creation for the email that does not contain the keyword issue: